Pacifique24-nsab/Paccy-Currency-Exchange-Web-App/README.md

 - Anyone curious about global financial trends.

 🔮 Future Improvements
-- Add support for more visualization options (in
+- Add support for more visualization options (interactive charts).
-- teractive charts).
 - Implement API integration for live exchange rate data.
 - Enhance mobile responsiveness for better usability.
+- implementation of artificial intelligence to help the user navigate and be able to find whatever he/she wants without any issue